 In The Hunchback of Notre Dame, after the credits finish rolling, we see Hugo wishing the audience goodnight before cutting straight to the Disney logo.

-A short scene on the Thor DVD shows that this was set up specifically to block what they were talking about from happening.
+A later Marvel One-Shots short shows that this was set up specifically to block what they were talking about from happening.

 Iron Man 2 ends with Agent Coulson of SHIELD arriving at a massive crater in New Mexico.
 He calls Nick Fury and says that "We've found it." - "it" being Thor's Hammer.